nuodb/nuodb-helm-charts/docs/HowCertificatesRotation.md

 - `serverCertificates` - information about certificates used by each AP identified by `serverId`.
 - `serverTrusted` - trusted certificate aliases (referenced in `trustedCertificates` section) by each AP identified by `serverId`.
-- `processCertificates` - information about certificates used by each database process indentified by `startId`.
+- `processCertificates` - information about certificates used by each database process identified by `startId`.
 - `processTrusted` - trusted certificate aliases (referenced in `trustedCertificates` section) by each database process identified by `startId`.
 - `trustedCertificates` - information about trusted certificates in the domain identified by `alias`.